al1brn/geonodes/doc/geono-tree.md

 > _type_: **Node**
 >

-Returns a Group Output Node.
+Returns a ERROR: Node 'Group Output' not found node

 If the node doesn't already exist, it is created.